sid-cog/DECOHERE/README.md

 - [Project Documentation](docs/DECOHERE_DOCUMENTATION.md): Comprehensive documentation of the entire project
 - [Pipeline Documentation](notebooks/README.md): Detailed documentation of the pipeline notebook
 - [Project Rules and Guidelines](docs/PROJECT_RULES.md): Rules for contributing to and maintaining the project
-- [Terminal Command Guidelines](docs/TERMINAL_COMMAND_GUIDELINES.md): Best practices for running terminal commands and scripts with large datasets
-- [PIT_DATE Changes](README_PIT_DATE_CHANGES.md): Documentation of changes made to PIT_DATE handling
-- [Cleanup Summary](CLEANUP_SUMMARY.md): Summary of the cleanup process performed on the project
+- [Technical Documentation](docs/TECHNICAL_DOCUMENTATION.md): Detailed technical information about specific components
-- [Efficient Storage](README_EFFICIENT_STORAGE.md): Documentation of the efficient data storage system
+- [Efficient Storage](docs/README_EFFICIENT_STORAGE.md): Documentation of the efficient data storage system

 ## Configuration

 The pipeline can be configured through YAML files in the `config/` directory:
-- `config.yaml`: Main configuration file
+- `config.yaml`: Main configuration file containing:
+  - Data source paths
+  - Processing parameters
+  - Feature generation settings
+  - Storage configuration

 ## Maintenance

+### Data Storage

+The project uses an efficient data storage system that:
+1. Partitions data by year and month for faster queries
+2. Supports multiple access modes (day, week, year, all years)
+3. Uses Parquet format for efficient storage and retrieval
+4. Maintains backward compatibility with legacy formats

+For more details, see the [Efficient Storage Documentation](docs/README_EFFICIENT_STORAGE.md).

 ### Cleaning Up the Project